 1. Unlike the waterfall model, it does not believe in the need for documentation and relies more on real-time communication.

-2. It can be inefficient for the project, that cannot be utilised until all the requirements are addressed.
+2. It can be inefficient for the project, that cannot be utilized until all the requirements are addressed.

 3. The developers might feel exhausted in accomplishing an assigned task in a small interval of time.